The pH of Lysine in Water: Understanding the Importance of Protonation and Solubility

 NMR studies have shown that the protonation state of lysine can be identified by the modulation of specific vibrational fingerprints at different pH levels.
 The infrared spectra of lysine samples also support the NMR data, further confirming the direct correlation between the final structure and the protonation-deprotonation state of the precursor in the aqueous solution.

-See also Does the pH of Distilled Water Change?
+See also The pH of Tap Water in San Jose, USA

 Adjusting the pH of Lysine in Water